How to define domain boundaries for geospatial data

 If idx_scan remains near zero despite high query volume, the index is either fragmented or invalidated by extent boundary shifts.
 Rebuild concurrently to avoid locking:

-Monitor for ERR_SPATIAL_EXTENT_OVERFLOW in ingress logs.
+Monitor for boundary overflow events in ingress logs (ERR_SPATIAL_EXTENT_OVERFLOW).
 This pattern indicates that incoming geometries exceed the declared spatial_extent, triggering the router’s fallback path.

 Escalation Paths & Cross-Team Governance Workflows